RunpeiDong/DreamLLM/USE_POLICY.md

 # DreamLLM Acceptable Use Policy

-Meta is committed to promoting safe and fair use of its tools and features, including DreamLLM.
 If you access or use DreamLLM, you agree to this Acceptable Use Policy (“Policy”).

 ## Prohibited Uses
 We want everyone to use DreamLLM safely and responsibly.
 You agree you will not use, or allow others to use, DreamLLM to: